 The other reason, Kummer says, is in commercial and industrial applications where more is being demanded of a floor than when it was originally installed, including the elimination of seams, cracks and crevices.

-The idea of overlays, in general, is not at all new.
+The idea of concrete overlays, in general, is not at all new.
 What’s setting today’s products apart is their durability.

 Frank Owens, vice president of marketing for Atlanta-based Quikrete, says his company has offered a concrete resurfacer for about 15 years.